-- Many institutions of higher learning and culture often use this word in the start of the discipline name, such as the Academy of Fine Arts.
+- Many institutions of higher learning and culture often use Academy at the beginning of the discipline name, such as the Academy of Fine Arts.

 Achilles was shot in the heel by an arrow during the Trojan War.
 It killed him.

-- An Achilles heal now refers to someone who has some kind of small but significant weakness.
+- An Achilles heal now refers to someone with some small but significant weakness.

 The Goddess Artemis turned the huntsman Actaeon into a stag after he saw the Goddess naked.

-A very handsome lover of Aphrodite, Goddess of Love.
+A very handsome guy who became the lover of Aphrodite, the Goddess of Love.

 - The archetype of a handsome young man. e.g. He’s an Adonis.

-The king and father of the Greek hero Theseus, who slayed the Minotaur.
+King and father of the Greek hero Theseus, the hero who slayed the Minotaur.

-- The Aegean Sea is named in his honour.
+- The Aegean Sea is named in his honor.

-This is the shield of Zeus and Athena.
-It shows the head of Medusa in the centre.
+The shield of Zeus and Athena with the head of Medusa in the center.